CorwinNewall/maven-jdk-tools-wrapper/README.md

 ## Problem

-Prior Jigsaw introduced in Java 9, maven needs to pass the jar on `javac` classpath at compile time to build projects referring to its classes.
+Prior to Jigsaw introduced in Java 9, maven needs to pass the jar on `javac` classpath at compile time to build projects referring to its classes.
 Despite the fact the jar is distributed together with JDK, maven needs to be instructed to use it explicitly.
 `system` dependency scope is here to do just that but there are still some caveats